 CAPCSD is committed to addressing the Ph.D. shortage in communication sciences and disorders and offers this scholarship program for students pursuing a Ph.D. and who are focused on an academic career in communication sciences and disorders.
 These scholarships support Ph.D. students in the dissertation phase of their doctoral program and applicants must intend to pursue an academic career in CSD.
 The mentor's letter of support should confirm that the applicant will have passed to the candidacy stage (ABD) by June 15, 2024, as well as provide an indication of the applicant's likely graduation date.
 CAPCSD will fund up to ten (10) scholarships of $12,000 each for successful scholarship awardees.

-- By May 31, 2021, applicants must have successfully advanced to the candidacy phase of their respective doctoral programs in a regionally accredited academic program, at a CAPCSD member institution with membership in good standing as of September 15, 2020.
+- By June 15, 2024, applicants must have successfully advanced to the candidacy phase of their respective doctoral programs in a regionally accredited academic program, at a CAPCSD member institution with membership paid in full no later than September 15, 2023.

 - Member programs can nominate only one applicant for this scholarship.
 Programs with multiple potential applicants should devise their own internal review process to select one applicant.
 The selected graduate student will submit their own application.

-- While nominating an applicant for the scholarship, member programs should consider the feasibility of the applicant to advance to the candidacy stage by May 31, 2021.
-Scholarship awardees will be required to provide proof (letter from research advisor) verifying the candidacy/ABD status on or before the May 31, 2021 deadline.
+- When nominating an applicant for the scholarship, member programs should consider students who will have advanced to candidacy (ABD) by June 15, 2024.
+Scholarship awardees will be required to provide proof (letter from research advisor) verifying the candidacy/ABD status on or before the June 15, 2024, deadline.
 Awardees who are unable to meet this requirement cannot defer the scholarship to the next funding cycle.

 - Specific aims/objectives